 A cyberbullied child may exhibit the same behavioral changes as a child who is bullied in a traditional setting.
 These individuals lack interest in activities and are secretive.
 In certain circumstances, when kids have been cyberbullied, going to school is too much for them.
 In order to avoid school, they sometimes skip classes or behave in such a way that results in their suspensions.

 A further effect of cyberbullying is anger, which shouldn’t come as a surprise.
 In a victim’s emotional range, anger is often a dominant emotion.
 Some children may even consider revenge plans, as evidenced by the school shootings and other aggressions committed by bullying victims who couldn’t deal with what had happened to them.

 Remember – a parent or trusted adult is informed of cyberbullying by only one in ten young people.
 The low number may have been caused by embarrassment, fear of not being believed, or fear of losing access to technology.
 To ensure your child seeks support when they need it, you can take proactive steps to educate them about how to combat cyberbullying.

 You should have a gentle, honest, and open conversation if you suspect something is wrong.
 It’s hard to avoid being involved in a situation when your children are stressed, but there are steps that you can take to help.
-A parental monitoring app is one of the best options if chosen and implemented correctly to ensure that you know what your children are doing with their digital devices.
+A parental monitoring app that tracks your child’s text message is one of the best options if chosen and implemented correctly to ensure that you know what your children are doing with their digital devices.

 Parental Monitoring Apps